-Class intro survey.
+Course Intro Survey.
 You will fill out a decision survey before class starts, and we'll use your (anonymous) responses on this survey as example datasets for both lecture and lab.
-To receive full points for the intro survey, you must complete it before noon on Monday, September 13.
+To receive full points for the intro survey, you must complete it before noon on Monday, September 12.

 Participation.
 You will earn your lecture participation grade (50 points out of 1000 total) by responding to poll questions during class.
-These questions will serve several purposes: (1) to give me real-time feedback on what concepts you're understanding and which topics we might want to spend a little more time on; (2) to help you engage with the material and encourage you to be active learners; (3) to help you gauge your own understanding as we go; and (4) to augment the results of the class intro survey with polls and questions that are better asked "live" than in an online survey.
+These questions will serve several purposes: (1) to give me real-time feedback on what concepts you're understanding and which topics we might want to spend a little more time on; (2) to help you engage with the material and be an active learner; (3) to help you gauge your own understanding as we go; and (4) to augment the results of the class intro survey with polls and questions that are better asked "live" than in an online survey.

 To receive the maximum 50 points for lecture participation, you must respond to at least 90% of the questions posed during 10 of the 11 lectures for which we count participation.
-(We will use clickers during the first class meeting, but participation won't be counted for that day, so you may use it to test out your clicker and troubleshoot any technical issues.)
-You must also participate actively in the breakout group work to earn full participation points for each class.
+(We will use clickers during the first class meeting, but participation won't be counted for that day.
+We recommending bringing your clicker on that day to test it out and troubleshoot any technical issues.)
+You must also participate actively in in-class group work to earn full participation points for each class.